Unscreen Yourself Dictionary Definition - Updated

 Origin Story:

 Phone to laptop.
 Laptop to TV.
 TV to tablet.
 Back to phone.
+That's not a break.
+That's just screen switching.

 We're exhausted, distracted, and barely present with the people right in front of us.
 Not because we lack willpower, but because every app, feed, and notification is designed to keep us hooked.